perribus/ctf_writeups/dawgctf2020/tiktok/README.md

 ![normal_song_struct](https://github.com/perribus/ctf_writeups/blob/master/images/normal_song_struct.png?raw=true)

-This has been given 19 as its file descriptor field at `0x404548`.
+This has been given 0x19 as its file descriptor field at `0x404548`.
 The lyrics pointer field at `0x404560` is null because the song hasn't been played yet.
 Now let's look at song #44:

 ![song_struct_44](https://github.com/perribus/ctf_writeups/blob/master/images/song_struct_44.png?raw=true)

-Where there's a 19 in the fd field of the first struct we looked at, the `strtok()` overwrote the fd here with 0 at  `0x4049e0` where there should be a 46.
+Where there's an 0x19 in the fd field of the first struct we looked at, the `strtok()` overwrote the fd here with 0 at  `0x4049e0` where there should be a 0x2E (46 in decimal) .
 The lyrics pointer field at `0x4049f8` looks promising.
 Let's see what our heap looks like:

 ![heap_overflow](https://github.com/perribus/ctf_writeups/blob/master/images/heap_overflow.png?raw=true)